 David Musson, MD, PhD

-Dr. Musson has conducted studies on medical care delivery in remote and isolated environments, including studying those environments as terrestrial analogs for spaceflight.
-These projects have been funded by Canadian Space Agency (CSA), NASA, and the National Space Biomedical Research Institute (NSBRI).
-These have included summer expeditions to the Haughton Mars Project Research Station (HMP-RS) on Devon Island in the Canadian Arctic (2009), the NASA-CSA-DLR In Situ Resource Utilization (ISRU) program on Mauna Kea in Hawaii (2010) and at the Eureka Weather Station on Ellesmere Island in the Canadian high Arctic (2012).
-While at McMaster, Dr. Musson began working with Dr. Thomas Doyle, a fellow McMaster faculty member with expertise in Computer and Biomedical Engineering.
-Together, he and Dr. Doyle founded Lunar Medical Inc. in 2012 and completed a series of technology assessments and concept studies in medical technology for the Canadian Space Agency.
-In 2016-2017 Dr. Musson served as co-PI on the NASA NSBRI project to develop the first purpose-built space medical bay simulator at Harvard's Brigham and Women’s Hospital in Boston, MA, along with collaborators Steven Yule at Harvard and Thomas Doyle at McMaster.
+Dr. Musson’s research has examined psychological performance and medical care delivery in remote and isolated environments, including environments characterized as terrestrial analogs for human spaceflight.
+This work has been funded by Canadian Space Agency (CSA), NASA, and the National Space Biomedical Research Institute (NSBRI).
+Field work has involved expeditions to the Haughton Mars Project Research Station (HMP-RS) on Devon Island in the Canadian Arctic (2009), the NASA-CSA-DLR In Situ Resource Utilization (ISRU) program on Mauna Kea in Hawaii (2010) and the Eureka Weather Station on Ellesmere Island in the Canadian high Arctic (2012).
+In 2016-2017 Dr. Musson served as co-PI on the NASA/NSBRI funded study to develop the first purpose-built space medical bay simulator at Harvard's Brigham and Women’s Hospital in Boston, MA, along with collaborators Steven Yule at Harvard and Thomas Doyle at McMaster.
+Most recently, Drs.
+Musson and Doyle have been developing biomedical monitoring and decision support systems for human spaceflight under funding from the Canadian Space Agency.
+Current work focusses on adapting those systems to military combat casualty care

 Click here for Dr. Musson's Google Scholar Page